electron/electron/docs/api/shell.md

 # shell

+Manage files and URLs using their default applications.

 The `shell` module provides functions related to desktop integration.

 An example of opening a URL in the user's default browser: